rjoberon/dsat/_posts/2024-05-06-finding-somehing-unexpected.markdown

 ![](/img/un3_1_float_color.png)

-So 0 seems to encode highways, 1 state borders, and 3 the border of Germany (with some exceptions in the west).
+So 0 seems to encode highways, 1 state borders, and 3 the border of Germany (with some exceptions mainly in the west).

 Although for the part `un3_2` we analysed here there are still 7 bytes left to decode for each record, overall, this is a big step forward to